KaiYan289/RLpapersnote/README.md

 5) Reply after everything is ready, but immediately beyond that point.

 89. Do not assume that the battle is over until the authors are not expected to say anything (e.g. reviewer-metareviewer discussion).
 For NeurIPS, finishing rebuttal period is only half-way there; there are still much work to do at author-reviewer discussion period.

+90. For L-BFGS, increasing the history hyperparam will increase the stability of iteration.
+Also, you should use line search with 'strong wolfe' in pytorch.

+L-BFGS needs optimizer.step(closure()) where closure() gives the loss function.
+It might be invoked multiple times in one timestep, sometimes with gradient and sometimes without.
+That's why you will sometimes get backward second time error if you do not put everything in the closure() function.
+Here are two examples: https://gist.github.com/tuelwer/0b52817e9b6251d940fd8e2921ec5e20#file-pytorch-lbfgs-example-py-L27; http://sagecal.sourceforge.net/pytorch/index.html.

 # Useful Linux Debugging Commands